Skip to Content

 Watch a Christmas Movie

-Tickets are £15 for a single deckchair and £30 for a sofa for two (plus booking fees).
+Tickets last year were £15 for a single deckchair and £30 for a sofa for two (plus booking fees).
 During the screening, there are mince pies, mulled wine and hot chocolate provided.

 Christmas in London with Kids